leonhartX/gas-github/README.md

 The extension does not use Google Drive API, so you don't need any google authentication.
 Moreover, this extension support **Bound scripts**.

+# **NOTIC**
+This extension is a hack of the GAS IDE's internal RPC, so there's no guarantee of anything.
+This extension can broken **ANYTIME** if Google changed their api.

 # 1.Install
 Install this extension from [chrome web store](https://chrome.google.com/webstore/detail/lfjcgcmkmjjlieihflfhjopckgpelofo).